tensorflow/docs/site/en/api_docs/python/tf/data/TextLineDataset.md

 #### Args:

-* <b>`initial_state`</b>: A nested structure of tensors, representing the initial state of the transformation.
+* <b>`initial_state`</b>: An element representing the initial state of the transformation.
 * <b>`reduce_func`</b>: A function that maps `(old_state, input_element)` to
   `new_state`.
-It must take two arguments and return a nested structure of tensors.
-The structure of `new_state` must match the structure of `initial_state`.
+It must take two arguments and return a new element The structure of `new_state` must match the structure of `initial_state`.

 #### Returns:

-A nested structure of <a href="../../tf/Tensor"><code>tf.Tensor</code></a> objects, corresponding to the final state of the transformation.
+A dataset element corresponding to the final state of the transformation.

 <h3 id="repeat"><code>repeat</code></h3>

+<a target="_blank" href="https://github.com/tensorflow/tensorflow/blob/r1.15/tensorflow/python/data/ops/dataset_ops.py#L857-L871">View source</a>

 ``` python
 repeat(count=None)